-- After 10 minutes, add the salt then turn the mixer back on and mix until the dough is smooth and shiny; about 10-15 minutes.
+- After 10-30 minutes, add the salt then turn the mixer back on and mix until the dough is smooth; about 10-15 minutes.

 - Once risen, divide the dough, braid, and egg wash.
-Cover loosely with a clean kitchen towel.
+If the dough rose overnight in the fridge, allow to come to room temp before dividing and shaping.
+Once shaped, cover loosely with a clean kitchen towel.

 - Allow to double in size again.
 This can take 30 minutes to 1½ hours.